copsTvFan/cops-episode-guide/guide.md

 "Just Desserts"

 - A suspect leaves his uneaten parfait behind after police find more than treats in his pocket.
+TODO: Add other officers.
-- An armed driver tells officers a far-fetched story to justify his weapon.
+- TODO.
+An armed driver tells officers a far-fetched story to justify his weapon.
-- A heated back and forth ends with a call to animal control.
+- TODO.
+A heated back and forth ends with a call to animal control.

 ### S30E24